EtherSystem/MajorMiseries/README.md

 - Repeated sprains on the same joint can escalate into severe injuries.
 - Neglecting fatigue, hunger, thirst, warmth, or condition can weaken the Immunity Shield.
 - Internal body temperature can drift into fever, sweating, overheating, or severe cold pressure.
+- Spending too much time under the aurora can slowly damage the survivor's mind.
 - Killing predators can make the world more hostile.
 - Remaining away from home, or trapped in a hated region, can wear you down.
 - Repeated severe lacerations will permanently scar your body.